Free crochet sunflower applique pattern

 You can attach this DIY crochet flower applique to hats, scarves, blankets, bags, or even use it as a gift topper.
 It’s a versatile way to add a handmade sunflower touch to just about anything!

-More fall crochet patterns!
+Free fall crochet ideas

 Let’s connect!

 I’d love to see what you’re making!
-Share your makes and follow along here:
+Share your finished project and follow along for more free crochet patterns and tutorials.

 Happy crocheting! 🧶